tsugicontrib/tsugi-laravel-sample/README.md

 # Run a Test

+Start the server

+    php artisan serve

+Navigate to http://localhost:8000/lti - you should see an error message since it is not launched using LTI.

 Go to https://online.dr-chuck.com/sakai-api-test/lms.php and enter

     http://localhost:8000/lti

 As the URL, and press "Launch".
-If all goes well, Tsugi should process the POST and do the rediect and dump out the Launch data.
+If all goes well, your Tsugi Laravel application should process the POST and do the rediect and dump out the Launch data.

 # Library Code for Tsugi Laravel